Browsing page 1 of words meaning nature (34 words total)

 - An issue or situation which is very irritating or frustrating, not a catastrophe, but more than a mild annoyance; often hyphenated

 Citation from Derivation is (probably) an analogy to a small dog that bites.
-No citation available, but this term has been used often in Boeing Co staff and management meetings. blacked out to resolve Google's penalty against this site.
+No citation available, but this term has been used often in Boeing Co staff and management meetings. censored in hope of resolving Google's penalty against this site.

 I was late for my deposition this morning...having a flat tire on the way to court was a nasty little ankle-biter.